Organnery/organnery-distro/README.md

 ...where `/dev/sdX` is the microSD writer device identified by `lsblk` after insertion.

-After running the `sync` command it should be safe to unplug the microSD card or a USB writer device.
-Watch out for desktop systems that will mount the new microSD card partitions for you automatically, as these may need to be unmounted manually.
+Watch out for desktop systems that will mount microSD card partitions for you automatically, as these may need to be unmounted manually.

 ## Verifying the image